rhodyprog4ds/BrownFall22/_sources/syllabus/grading.md

 While attending synchronous class sessions, there will be understanding checks and in class exercises.
 Completing in class exercises and correctly answering questions in class can earn level 1 achievements.
 In class questions will be administered through the classroom chat platform Prismia.chat; these records will be used to update your skill progression.

-You can also earn level 1 achievements from adding annotation to a section of the class notes.
+#### Office Hours

+If you miss questions during class, you can make up level 1 achievements in office hours in the following two weeks.
+You can earn up to 2 level 1 achievements in a single visit to office hours.
+To earn them in office hours, you will be asked similar questions, but have the opportunity to answer verbally.

 #### Assignments